ollyoechsle/js-testframe/README.md

 </tbody>
 ```

-If you want to inspect the label and the colour, then you can some gynmastics with CSS selectors,
+If you want to inspect both the first cell text and the colour of the icon, then could create two TestFrames:
-and you need to create

 ```
 thenThe(jQuery('tbody tr td:first-child'))